suhangself/suhangself.github.io/_pages/about.md

   - /about.html
 ---

-I am an Research Fellow at NearLab as part of the Department of  Electronics Information and Bioengineering (DEIB), [Politecnico di Milano](https://www.polimi.it/).
+I am an Research Fellow at the Department of  Electronics Information and Bioengineering (DEIB), [Politecnico di Milano](https://www.polimi.it/).

 I have a broad interest in Robotics, artificial intelligence, deep learning, human-robot interaction.